 To shield the market from distortions unrelated to dash this would refer to a trade-weighted effective exchange rate index of currencies and commodities.

 Node count and/or masternode count

-Transactions per second is easy to game if transaction fees are low.
-As such these markets could have a condition that the 30 day moving average of transaction fees is over x duffs per byte.
+Transactions per second are easy to game if transaction fees are low.
+As such these markets could have a condition that the 30-day moving average of transaction fees is over x duffs per byte.

 You could make unique decision markets for certain proposals.
 For a proposal that promises to make a dash debit card available 6 months after funding, we could have a decision market like

 If [proposal name and id] is funded, will the dash debit card be available [date 6 months after the proposal is funded]?